nephio-project/docs/content/en/docs/guides/contributor-guides/helm-to-operator-codegen-sdk-developer-guide.md

 | string | 5   | \"5\" |
 | *int32 | 5   | int32Ptr(5) |

-The Config-Jsons are required for more package-specific-types (such as : v1.Service, v1.Deployment)
+The Config-JSONs are required for more package-specific-types (such as : v1.Service, v1.Deployment)

 #### Struct_Module_mapping.json
 Mostly, It is seen that inspecting the type of struct(using reflect) would tell us that the struct belong to package “v1”, but there are multiple v1 packages (appsv1, metav1, rbacv1, etc), So, the actual package remains unknown.